PFC Frederick C. Murphy, Our Facility's Namesake

 In addition to the Medal of Honor, Murphy was also awarded a Purple Heart, a Bronze Star, a Good Conduct Medal, an American Campaign Medal, a European Campaign Medal, and a World War II Victory Medal.

 Pfc.
 Murphy would be further honored posthumously with the dedication of an Army hospital for World War II veterans returning from overseas service.

 The Frederick C. Murphy Army Hospital in Waltham, Massachusetts, was first designated as the Boston Area Station Hospital.
 It was activated in February 1944, officially opened in July 1944, and designated the Waltham Regional Hospital in September 1944.
 The Hospital was built on a 93-acre plot of land, and consisted of 44 individual buildings all connected by enclosed heated corridors.

 The Surgeon General and War Department recommended the hospital be renamed in honor of Pfc.
 Frederick C. Murphy, and it was so designated in June, 1946.

 In 1956, the Secretary of the Army and Surgeon General directed that the Murphy Army Hospital be discontinued as of December 31, 1957, and it was taken over by the U.S. Army Corps of Engineers.
 The National Archives building was later added to the property known as the Waltham Federal Center.
-The Murphy name fell into obscurity for almost 30 years.

 With the dedication of the Frederick C. Murphy Federal Center, the Murphy name will continue to maintain his legacy in his community.